DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-05-03-questions-for-god.md

 or has he given us free will and sparked evolution’s natural rhythm

 can he predict our behavior..
-does he want to change our motives, ulterior
+or does he want to change our motives, ulterior

 does he account for all of our deeds..
-or does he forgive like a parent when a child pleads
+or does he forgive like a parent when the child pleads

-is he happy with the world where its headed..
+is he happy with the world & where its headed..
 or having seen atrocities over generations, is he all jaded

 does he like to be liked by all us..